-PIPEDA is the federal law in Canada that sets ground rules for how private sector organizations may collect, use or disclose information about individuals in the course of commercial activities.
-All organizations conducting commercial activities in Canada must comply with this law, and our Office upholds it by investigating complaints, conducting audits or taking legal action when the laws are contravened.
+PIPEDA is the federal law in Canada that sets ground rules for how private sector organizations may collect, use or disclose information about individuals during commercial activities.
+All organizations conducting commercial activities in Canada must comply with this law.
+The Office of the Privacy Commissioner’s role is to investigate complaints, conduct audits and take legal action when the laws are breached.

 When organizations collect information, they need to think beyond how they will use it.
 They need to ask themselves some key questions: